Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

 We use a pre-computed One-time Garbled Circuit to generate and outputs Visual Cryptographic Shares at 60–120 Frames/Seconde on the device framebuffer.

-Although, we started by implementing a working solution that output visual cryptographic shares. we decide to relax the security model and use another approach.
-More friendly for the user and more efficient especially regarding Garbled Circuit size, whithout compromising the overall security of the solution.
+Although, we started by implementing a working solution that output visual cryptographic shares we realized that it was a bit disturbing for the user and that pure viusal cryptographic scheme is not crucial for our overall security model.
+We then decided to provide a more friendly solution for the user that is also more efficient especially regarding Garbled Circuit size.

-Because the security rely only on screenshoot proof.
-Back to old fashion display:
+So, let's go back to old fashion display to do it.
 ![images8](https://user-images.githubusercontent.com/4605611/141358949-5c0eaffb-e0c3-437d-88f9-7ab948f782a0.png)

 #### Trusted Transaction Validation Protocol architecture overview

-**All the high level componenent of Interstellar blockchain based on parity substrate and IntegriteeTEE workers***
+**High level componenents overview of Interstellar blockchain based on parity substrate and IntegriteeTEE workers**

+Componenets required for Interstellar wallet MVP and compomemts realted to
 ![Interstellar Overview-Page-1 drawio](https://user-images.githubusercontent.com/4605611/141463559-c36e1b1e-a1e3-44fa-9c8f-1df9930c62b4.png)

-**more detailed architecture for the Transaction Validation protocol demo -use case**
+**Detailed architecture for the Transaction Validation protocol use case demo**

 ![Transaction Validation Module drawio](https://user-images.githubusercontent.com/4605611/141464149-3741ae99-d3bf-47fc-a1f2-a30e23592316.png)